vakata/collection/docs/Collection.md

 public filter (callable $iterator)
 ```

 Filter values from the collection based on a predicate.
-The callback will receive the value, key and collection.
+The callback will receive the value, key and collection

-The operation will be applied when a value needs to be extracted (not immediately)

 **Parameters**